 Several years ago, in an attempt to capitalize on growing national interest in transit-oriented development, a firm was hired to plan a green, walkable, mixed use downtown development.
 The magnificent plan they produced was called Renaissance Place, but the Great Rescession took hold and funding became scarce Not, however, before the space was allocated downtown to make room for the new development.
 The space is still vacant 3 years after Renaissance Place was scrapped.

-But there’s so much land even closer to the train station that is used in some pretty weird ways.
+But there’s so much land even closer to the train station that which is underutilized.

 But Naugatuck hasn’t given up on the creative class.
 There is an initiative to turn an old factory downtown into artist studios.
 Residents are concerned about filling this cavernous space when numerous vacancies already exist elsewhere.
-An understandable critique, but, an artist studio in downtown will probably be very appealing to a demographic that is repulsed by the idea of McMansions on cul de sacs.
+An understandable critique, but, an artist studio in downtown may be very appealing to a demographic that is uninterested in ginormous McMansions .

-I always enjoy visiting Naugatuck, but mostly because of the nostalgia associated with going home, and because its not as hot as New Orleans in the summertime.
+I always enjoy visiting Naugatuck – mostly because of the nostalgia associated with going home, and because its not as hot as New Orleans in the summertime.
 What’s funny about the suburbs in Connecticut is that, except for the tip of the state nearest NYC, they are not really suburbs of anything.
-Each town is just an amorphous blob of suburban style development floating in a sea of trees and mountains.
+Most towns are blobs of suburban style development, with perhaps a New Englandish downtown, floating in a sea of trees and mountains.
 If you didn’t grow up there, you would not know where one town ends and the next one begins.

 Nationwide, there is renewed interest in places which are walkable, well-connected and “authentic.”
 As if awakening from a bad dream, American’s suddenly realize that these things have value.